The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Those are huge numbers.

-Those statistics have gone up significantly since September 12th, 2001.
+Those statistics have gone up significantly since September 12, 2001.

 People didn't support Osama bin Laden when he attacked us.

-People supported us when he attacked us.
+People have supported us when he attacked us.

 That's the point.

-these kind of tactics only undermine our security by strengthening their side.
+These kind of tactics only undermine our security by strengthening their side.

-That what a terrorist wants more than anything else is to goad the country that it attacks into acting in ways that undermine that country's image and undermine its strength in the world.
+What a terrorist wants more than anything else is to goad the country that it attacks into acting in ways that undermine that country's image and undermine its strength in the world.

 And that's exactly what we've done.